 The International Garden Festival is pleased to announce the names of the designers selected by the jury for the 16th edition of the Festival presented at the Jardins de Métis / Reford Gardens from June 26 to September 27, 2015.
 The competition attracted 309 proposals for contemporary gardens submitted by over 700 architects, landscape architects, designers and artists from 34 countries.

-Continue reading The International Garden Festival announces the designers for its 16th edition
+Continue reading The International Garden Festival announces the designers for 2015

 Vascular Plant is new type of water infrastructure combines a series of water purification processes into a single vertical, water-circulating column.
 This utilizes a natural water circulation system such as those found in natural forests and underground water systems that extend horizontally from mountain to river areas.